Summer Writers' Week

 spend each morning in a genre-specific workshop taught by an established writer with

 a wealth of teaching experience.
-Afternoons feature craft classes, panel discussions
+Afternoons feature craft classes, an editors' panel,

 or readings from workshop faculty.
 The event ends on Friday afternoon with a BBQ on